aheimsbakk/ansible-role-restic-backup/README.md

 ### Known caveats

-* CentOS 7 have problems with the sysemd service file.
-It was excluded from test environment since it's not needed now.
+* CentOS 7 had problems with the sysemd service file.
+It was excluded from test environment since it's rather old.

 ## Role Variables